engineyard/ey-docs/pages/imagemagick-rmagick-may-26.md

-#Error message when deploying: “ Can't install RMagick 2.13.1.
-You must have ImageMagick 6.4.9 or later.”
+#Error message when deploying: Can't install RMagick 2.13.1.
+You must have ImageMagick 6.4.9 or later.

 Currently, Engine Yard AppCloud platform comes preinstalled with ImageMagick 6.4.8.
 The newest version of the RMagick gem, version 2.13.1, requires ImageMagick 6.4.9 or higher.
 Therefore you will receive an error message when attempting to install RMagick 2.13.1.